 This project is not grandfathered from the current environmental regulations found in Subtitle 24, and prior Subtitles 25 and 27 that became effective in 2010.
-There are no specimen, champion, or historic trees located within the boundaries of the subject PPS, and there are no impacts to off-site critical root zones.
+There are no specimen, champion, or historic trees located within the boundaries of the current application, and there are no impacts to off-site critical root zones.

-Preservation of Regulated Environmental Features/Primary Management Area

-Impacts to the primary management area were approved with PPS 4-08002 for the overall Westphalia Center.
-Any impacts to regulated environmental features are not grandfathered for the subject PPS.
+Preservation of Regulated Environmental Features/Primary Management Area Impacts to the primary management area were approved with PPS 4-08002 for the overall Westphalia Center.
+Any impacts to regulated environmental features are not grandfathered for the current PPS application.
 There are no regulated environmental features within the limits of PPS 4-21008, and no off-site grading impacts to regulated environmental features.

-There are no regulated environmental features on the subject PPS to be preserved and/or restored, to the fullest extent possible.
+There are no regulated environmental features on the subject application to be preserved and/or restored to the fullest extent possible.
 This is consistent with the limits of disturbance on the previously approved CSP-07004-02 and TCP1-014-08-02, and the current limits of PPS 4-21008 and revised TCP1-014-08-04.
-No regulated environmental features impacts are included within the boundaries of the subject PPS.
+No regulated environmental features impacts are proposed with the current application.

-Based on the foregoing findings, the PPS conforms to the relevant environmental policies of the sector plan and Green Infrastructure Plan, and the relevant environmental requirements of prior Subtitle 24, and Subtitle 25.
+Based on the foregoing findings, staff finds that the PPS conforms to the relevant environmental policies of the sector plan and Green Infrastructure Plan, and the relevant environmental requirements of prior Subtitle 24, and Subtitle 25, with the recommended conditions of approval.

-17. Urban Design-The development project will be subject to DSP review.
+14. Urban Design-The proposed development project will be subject to DSP review.

 Conformance with the Requirements of the Prince George's County Zoning Ordinance The subject site is part of a mixed-use development, which is permitted, subject to the approval of a DSP.
-This PPS is subject to the requirements of the M-X-T Zone, under the prior Zoning Ordinance.
-The subdivision will be required to demonstrate conformance with the applicable requirements of the Zoning Ordinance at the time of DSP review including, but not limited to the following:
+This application is subject to the requirements of the M-X-T Zone, under the prior Zoning Ordinance.
+The proposed subdivision will be required to demonstrate conformance with the applicable requirements of the Zoning Ordinance at the time of DSP review including, but not limited to the following:

-- Sections 27-548 requirements for the M-X-T Zone, as applicable - Part 10C Military Installation Overlay (M-I-O) Zone - Part 11 Off-Street Parking and Loading, and - Part 12 Signs amendment may be submitted provided it meets the criteria of Section 27-289(c) of the prior Zoning Ordinance.
+- Sections 27-548 requirements for the M-X-T Zone, as applicable - Part 10C Military Installation Overlay (M-I-O) Zone - Part 11 Off-Street Parking and Loading, and - Part 12 Signs

-It is noted that the site layout was previously reviewed and approved with DSP-19062.
-Therefore, it is anticipated that the required DSP will be a limited minor amendment with the primary purpose of adding the new lot and parcel boundaries of this PPS to the DSP.
-A limited minor
+It is noted that the site layout proposed was previously reviewed and approved with DSP-19062.
+Therefore, it is anticipated that the required DSP will be a limited minor amendment with the primary purpose of adding the proposed lot and parcel boundaries to the DSP.
+A limited minor amendment may be submitted provided it meets the criteria of Section 27-289(c) of the prior Zoning Ordinance.